GRAVITATION

 \(v_{max}=\sqrt{2}c\),

-\(\phi_0=1.9106332362490186\ rad\ (1.91063324\ rad)\),
+\(\varphi_0=1.9106332362490186\ rad\ (1.91063324\ rad)\),

-that is, an exact total deviation =
+that is, an exact total deviation = \(2\varphi_0-\pi=0.6796738189082441\ rad\)

-\(2\varphi_0-\pi=0.6796738189082441\ rad=38.9424412689814°\ (38.9^\circ)\), noting that \(\frac{Rs}{2b}\) is \(0.354\) which does not allow approximation (2.r).
+\(=38.9424412689814°\ (38.9^\circ)\), noting that \(\frac{R_s}{2b}\) is \(0.354\) which does not allow approximation (2.r).

 Assuming an observer can resist the gravity generated by the black hole and is looking in the opposite direction to it, the following phenomena will appear depending on the position of the observer:

-observer located at a distance \(r\)
+Observer located at a distance \(r\)

-observer located at a distance \(r=R_s\)
+Observer located at a distance \(r=R_s\)

 The analytical calculation shows that the observer would see visible stars whose true elevation lies between \(90^\circ\) and \(−19.5^\circ\) approximately (\(90^\circ-\arccos\left(-{1\over 3}\right)\)), see paragraph 2.3.4. above), the « contraction » factor being slight for elevations close to \(90^\circ\) (\(1.17\) approximately), and slightly more accentuated for elevations close to \(0^\circ\) (\(1.22\) approximately).
-This phenomenon also applies to the apparent diameters of the stars, which are smaller than the real diameters with a maximum contraction factor of \(4\over 3\) for the elevation \(0^\circ\).
-See classic mechanical appendix A.5. for more details.

-Photon emitted from \(r\) emission \(=R_s\)
+Photon emitted with \(r\) emission \(=R_s\)

-(2.t) shows that \(v_\infty=0\) (the speed of the photon is zero at infinity).
+(2.t) shows that \(v_\infty=0\) (the speed of the photon cancels out at infinity).

-When the photon is emitted tangentially (\(L_{em}=0\)), the parabolic trajectory is also that of a photon entering at zero speed at infinity with \(K=cR_s=\frac{2GM}{c}\) (see classical mechanics appendix A.4.).
+When the photon is emitted tangentially (\(L_{em}=0\)), the parabolic trajectory is also that of a photon entering at zero speed at infinity with \(K=cR_s=\frac{2GM}{c}\) (see classical mechanics appendix A.4).

 The total deflection is \(\frac{\pi}{2}\) for the photon exiting from \(r_{em}=R_s\) to infinity and \(\pi\) for the photon entering from infinity and exiting to infinity.